If an argument is unsound, then the claims it makes do not “follow” even though its premises are true.

-Let’s say you’re playing poker.
-Five Card Draw, specifically.
+Let’s say you think you’re playing Five Card Draw, no wilds.
 You ship some cards and get some back, and end up with a measly pair of deuces.

 This isn’t looking so hot.
 You’ve been bluffing a great hand this round, and don’t have the goods to back it up.

 “Oh, we forgot to tell you,” says your friend Harriet, “Bernice is dealer and — while you were in the kitchen — called this round as deuces wild.”

 What?
 Deuces wild?
 Just as you’re about to complain that the whole round was contaminated, you suddenly realize that with deuces wild, you have a royal flush!